Yehuda Lindell

-Yehuda Lindell (born 24 February 1971) is a professor in the Department of Computer Science at Bar-Ilan University where he conducts research on cryptography with a focus on the theory of secure computation and its application in practice.
+Yehuda Lindell (born 24 February 1971) is an Israeli professor in the Department of Computer Science at Bar-Ilan University where he conducts research on cryptography with a focus on the theory of secure computation and its application in practice.
 Lindell currently leads the cryptography team at Coinbase.

 Education and academic positions

 Lindell received a BSc and Msc degree in computer science from Bar-Ilan University.
 He then obtained a PhD in computer science from the Weizmann Institute of Science in 2002.
 Lindell received a Raviv Fellowship and spent two years at IBM's cryptography research group at the T.J.
 Watson Research Center.
 In 2004, he returned to Israel to take up an academic position at Bar-Ilan University.
 Lindell's work on secure computation was recognized by the award of an ERC starting grant in 2009 and an ERC consolidators grant in 2014.
 Lindell was appointed as an IACR Fellow in 2021.